Executing Technology-Driven Strategic Initiatives

 Every project has risks.
 The amateurs hope they won’t happen; the pros plan for when they do.

-Phase 3: The Human Element (Change Management and Culture)
+Phase 3: How to Manage the Human Element and Change Management

 Here is the secret that tech consultants often charge millions to reveal: Technology problems are easy; people problems are complex.